Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: Performance Analysis of the Detectors in Practical Measurement

 \section{Performance Analysis of the Detectors in Practical Measurement}

 The measurement setup of the RIS-enhanced spectrum sensing system is illustrated in Fig. \ref{fig:SSSchematic}.
 The experiments are conducted with ADALM-PLUTO SDR modules to realize the over-the-air transmission and reception by the PT and SU, respectively.
 The PT and SU are located to ensure that their horn antenna beams remain non-intersecting, resulting in the reception of the reflected signal from the PT only through the RIS-assisted path.
 The Greenerwave RIS prototype \cite{greenerwave} operating at $5.2$ GHz is located on the wall to boost the power of the received signals by the SU by adjusting the phase shifts of the reflecting elements.
 The RIS is formed in the structure of a uniform planar array with $8 \times 10$ reflecting elements, but its left bottom corner of $2\times 2$ region is designated for its controller, ending up with a total of $76$ reflecting elements.
-Each element's phase shift can be individually adjusted by two PIN diodes, which correspond to the horizontal and vertical polarization, as $0^\circ$ and $180^\circ$, resulting in four different states.
+Each element's phase shift can be individually adjusted by two PIN diodes, which correspond to the horizontal and vertical polarization, as $0^\circ$ and $180^\circ$, resulting in four different states. { The summary of hardware utilized in the measurement experiments of the RIS-assisted spectrum sensing system is given in Table \ref{table:specs}}.

 Throughout the measurement process, $300$ distinct in-phase and quadrature data, including 4G LTE and 5G NR signals for three transmission scenarios, are transmitted by the PT's SDR module.
 Then, the SU's SDR module records the spectrograms of the received signals, which are processed by the DL-based spectrum sensing models, namely Detectron2 and YOLOv7, for determining the signal types and extracting their spectral characteristics.
 The measurements are conducted in two distinct phases: \textit{(i)} the RIS is in off mode, specifying that the reflecting element phase shifts are set to $0^\circ$, and \textit{(ii)} the RIS operates in an optimized state, configuring the reflecting elements to maximize the received signal power at the SU.
-The RIS is optimized through the iterative algorithm in \cite{kayraklik2022indoor} by updating the phase shift configurations of the reflecting elements one by one, where the received signal power of the SU is boosted by approximately $13$ dB after $300$ iterations.
-Therefore, the signals monitored by the SU become more apparent in the spectrogram representation.